Shape Island: Season 2 (2025)

+A teeny-tiny Circle is determined to prove she doesn't need help.
+The Shapes run into obstacles trying to take their annual photo.

 Release

 The show premiered on Apple TV+ internationally in 2023.

 Reception

 The show was praised by both television critics and parent guides.
 Common Sense Media wrote, "Aesthetically, the show has gorgeous visuals, stop-motion animation, and music.
 Grown-ups may also appreciate the slower pace and lower-key dialogue compared to many preschool series."
 Parents praised its themes "which touch on curiosity, experimentation, and creativity; outdoor, independent play; and peaceful conflict resolution, among other important social skills."

-The show was recommended by the New York Times: "The show’s sense of warmth extends beyond its attitude to its enchanting design; its sun-dappled beaches and glowing forest groves could bring Instagram to its knees, and Square could give an Architectural Digest tour of his Scandi-Bohemian minimalist kitchen."
+The show was recommended by The New York Times: "The show's sense of warmth extends beyond its attitude to its enchanting design; its sun-dappled beaches and glowing forest groves could bring Instagram to its knees, and Square could give an Architectural Digest tour of his Scandi-Bohemian minimalist kitchen."
 The Times also recommended the show's holiday special "The Winter Blues."
 Cult of Mac praised the show, specifically the writing, animation, and the voice cast: "Shape Island is marvelously animated, hysterically performed, carefully written and beautifully directed.
-It’s a stop-motion home run for Apple TV+."
+It's a stop-motion home run for Apple TV+."